justin-sem/ug_fyd_observation_segmentation/README.md

 <img src="https://github.com/justin-sem/ug_fyd_observation_segmentation/assets/93218385/af14444c-2a71-4f18-b906-030d8ecb02a2" alt="image" width="600"/>

+All the experiments are designed and developed in Jupyter Notebook which can be found in the *src* folder.
+The textLabels folder includes 3 sets of texts queries which are used in the experiments, which are ImageCIFARTOP5, lowlevelic and insectDomainClass.
+User will need to change manually in the code itself if want to tests with differen text queries.

 *SUBMITTED IN PARTIAL FULFILLMENT OF THE REQUIREMENTS FOR THE AWARD OF BACHELOR OF SCIENCE IN COMPUTER SCIENCE HONOURS THE UNIVERSITY OF NOTTINGHAM*